 Vancouver International Airport – The Green Wall and Chester Johnson Park

-YVR is home to the largest green wall in all of North America, measuring 17 metres high and 11 metres wide!
-The wall is made up of 27,391 individual plants and it connects the airport station to Chester Johnson Park – the park filling up the space between the parking lot and the international terminal.
+YVR is home to the enormous green wall in all of North America, measuring 17 meters high and 11 meters wide!
+The wall is made up of 27,391 individual plants, and it connects the airport station to Chester Johnson Park – the park filling up the space between the parking lot and the international terminal.

 Chicago, O’Hare International Airport – Aeroponic Urban Garden